Some questions arose after reading your post on 10 June…

-That is in fact how foreign books mostly get published in the US: an overseas agent pitches the project to an agent or a publisher here (Frankfort and London Book Fairs are where a lot of this happens.)
+That is, in fact, how foreign books mostly get published in the US: an overseas agent pitches the project to an agent or a publisher here (Frankfort and London Book Fairs are where a lot of this happens.)
 I know of several editors who acquire books first published elsewhere and that is how they work.

 And the idea that the book has already been translated is not the selling point you think it is.
 Most editors I know prefer to work with translators they know and trust.
 They're at the mercy of that translator for a reliable translation (that's an actual clause in the contract) and to work with someone unknown (no matter how charming) is pretty much another non-starter.

 I know you want to help your friend.
-I quite certain you want to create a reliable translation.
+I'm quite certain you want to create a reliable translation.
 Your intentions don't matter at all here.
 What matters to an editor is how much risk they're taking on.
-And they're taking a lot on because the all the information flows through you.
+And they're taking a lot on because all the information flows through you.